Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 Summary

-Anyone can get corn, blisters, and athlete’s foot.
+Anyone can get corns, blisters, and athlete’s foot.
 If you have diabetes and your blood glucose levels remain high, these foot problems can cause infections.

 • Corn and diabetic calluses on your feet are thick layers of skin caused by too much rubbing and pressure at a single point.
 Corns and calluses can become infected.